ElzaJose/TDK-RDKServiceDocs/userSettings.md

 <a name="event.OnPreferredClosedCaptionServiceChanged"></a>
 ## OnPreferredClosedCaptionServiceChanged<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

-The preferred closed caption service setting has changed.
+This event is triggered when the preferred closed caption service setting has changed.

 This event is triggered by [SetPreferredClosedCaptionService](#method.SetPreferredClosedCaptionService)